 List Song: "I Want It Now" is devoted to listing the many things Veruca wants.

 Lying Finger Cross: When Mr. Wonka gives the kids Everlasting Gobstoppers and makes them promise not to tell another living soul about them, all the kids but Charlie cross their fingers behind their back.

 Merchandise-Driven: The only reason this film was made was because Quaker Oats wanted to develop a new candy line, and agreed to put up the US$3 million the movie cost, in effect as an advertisement for the new candies mentioned in the film.
 If you see the film, you will note that the copyright owners are the Wolper Corporation and The Quaker Oats Company.
 (The candy flopped because of a botched recipe that left the bars literally melting on the shelves, meaning they had to be pulled.
+Seriously, how do you fuck up a chocolate bar?
 The Wonka brand was later revived by Nestle and still exists in a case of Defictionalization.)

 Missing Mom: In contrast to all of the other children, Violet Beauregarde's mother is never shown, only her father.
 Her voice is heard offscreen; apparently, showing her face wasn't considered a high priority.

 Mood Whiplash: Happy, cheery Wonka singing about "Pure Imagination", the reveal of the Oompa-Loompas...then Augustus starts drowning in the river!